US set for first COVID-19 shots as shipments begin arriving

 Shots made by Pfizer Inc. and its German partner BioNTech are the first authorized for emergency use by the Food and Drug Administration — beginning what will become the largest vaccination campaign in U.S. history.
 Several other countries also have OK’d the vaccine, including the U.K., which started vaccinating last week.

-For health workers who, along with nursing home residents, will be first in line for vaccination, hope is tempered by grief and the sheer exhaustion of months spent battling a coronavirus that still is surging in the U.S. and around the world.
+For health care workers who, along with nursing home residents, will be first in line for vaccination, hope is tempered by grief and the sheer exhaustion of months spent battling a coronavirus that still is surging in the U.S. and around the world.

 “This is mile 24 of a marathon.
 People are fatigued.
 But we also recognize that this end is in sight,” said Dr. Chris Dale of Swedish Health Services in Seattle.